rodio/rodio.github.io/src/content/_index.md

 Hi, I'm ...

 ...
 Rodion Borovyk.
-I am a software developer.
+I am interested in software development, art, psychology, aviation, music and many other things.

-I am currently working on Mapstic, my project dedicated to rendering geographical maps.
-You can find its code on my GitHub.
+I am currently working on my personal projects involving the Rust programming language, WebGPU, OpenStreetMap.
+You can find my code on my GitHub and Codeberg.

-All human beings are born free and equal in dignity and rights.
-They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.

-My GPG key ID is `7E0E7E4BBBAADEC3`
+I am hoping to add more information about myself here

 ## Recent blog posts: